-The UK Championship semi-finals take place on Saturday with just four players left in contention for the title in York.
+The penultimate round in the UK Championship takes place on Saturday with just four players left in contention for the title in York.

 Two-time UK champion Ding Junhui takes on fellow Chinese competitor Yan Bingtao in the first semi-final.